How caching and CDNs work

 In most cases, the object being fetched is not going to differ between requests, so why should every cache node have to get its own copy from the backend?
 With Shield Nodes, they don't have to.
-Shielding configured through the Fastly application allows you to select a specific data center (most efficiently, one geographically close to your application) to act as a shield node.
+Shielding configured through the Fastly web interface allows you to select a specific datacenter (most efficiently, one geographically close to your application) to act as a shield node.
 When objects in the cache expire, the shield node is the only node to get the content from your source application.
 All other cache nodes will fetch from the shield node, reducing source traffic dramatically.

 - Wikipedia: Reverse Proxy

 - Mark Nottingham's Caching Tutorial

 - Surrogate header W3C tech note